-Don't make it in advance.
+- Don't make it in advance.
 Avocados go brown once they have been cut.
-The copious amount of lemon juice in the dressing really help to keep everything green, but it is at it's very best when fresh.
+The copious amount of lemon juice in the dressing really helps to keep everything green, but it is at its very best when fresh.

 Some ways you can adapt this Cucumber Avocado Salad are:

 - Mix in some fresh, canned or defrosted frozen corn, or even grill the corn first so it's a bit caramelized

 - Use dill instead of chives or as well as

 - Use lime juice in the dressing instead of lemon juice

 - Sprinkle over some toasted pumpkin or sunflower seeds for a bit of nutty crunch